lawalsegun2025/100_days_of_Code_Python_Bootcamp/README.md

  * Latte
  * Cappuccino

- For th recepie of these drinck, each of them rquire a different quantity of water, coffee and milk.
+For the recepie of these drinck, each of them rquire a different quantity of water, coffee and milk.
 And the also each have a different price.

 <div align="center">
 <img src="/img/coffee_types.png">